Muisca Confederations (political units): Conquest and early colonial period

 The conquest of the Muisca was the heaviest of all four Spanish expeditions to the great American civilisations.
-More than 80 percent of the soldiers and horses that started the journey of a year to the northern Muisca Confederation didn't make it.
+More than 80 percent of the soldiers and horses that started the journey of a year to the northern Muisca Confederation did not survive it.
 Various settlements were founded by the Spanish between 1537 and 1539.

 A delegation of more than 900 men left the tropical city of Santa Marta and went on a harsh expedition through the heartlands of Colombia in search of El Dorado and the civilisation that produced all this precious gold.
 The leader of the first and main expedition under Spanish flag was Gonzalo Jiménez de Quesada, with his brother Hernán second in command.
 Several other soldiers were participating in the journey, who would later become encomenderos and taking part in the conquest of other parts of Colombia.
 Other contemporaneous expeditions into the unknown interior of the Andes, all searching for the mythical land of gold, were starting from later Venezuela, led by Bavarian and other German conquistadors and from the south, starting in the previously founded Kingdom of Quito in later Ecuador.

-The first phase of the conquest was ended by the victory of the few conquistadors left over Tisquesusa, the last zipa of Bacatá, who fell and died "bathing in his own blood"after the battle at Funza, on the Bogotá savanna, April 20, 1537.
+The first phase of the conquest was ended by the victory of the few conquistadors left over Tisquesusa, the last zipa of Bacatá, who fell and died after the battle at Funza, on the Bogotá savanna, 20 April 1537.
 The arrival of the Spanish conquerors was revealed to Tisquesusa by the mohan Popón, from the village of Ubaque.
 He told the Muisca ruler that foreigners were coming and Tisquesusa would die "bathing in his own blood".
 When Tisquesusa was informed of the advancing invasion of the Spanish soldiers, he sent a spy to Suesca to find out more about their army strength, weapons and with how many warriors they could be beaten.
 The zipa left the capital Bacatá and took shelter in Nemocón which directed the Spanish troops to there, during this march attacked by more than 600 Muisca warriors.

 When Tisquesusa retreated in his fort in Cajicá he allegedly told his men he would not be able to combat against the strong Spanish army in possession of weapons that produced "thunder and lightning".
 He chose to return to Bacatá and ordered the capital to be evacuated, resulting in an abandoned site when the Spanish arrived.
 In search for the Muisca ruler the conquistadores went north to find Tisquesusa in the surroundings of Facatativá where they attacked him at night.